- 2 firm Pears

 I don’t drink a lot of alcohol but when I do it’s most likely a glass of red wine.

-My two favorites are Chianti and Pinot Noir.
+Traditionally, Burgundy and Lyon are used for this dessert but my two favorites are Chianti and Pinot Noir.

 If you prefer white wine, you can use any dry white wine instead as well.

 Poaching the pears in wine, not only softens them every so perfectly the wine also infuses the pairs with flavor.

 To add even more flavor and warm spices, I am adding orange peel, cinnamon stick, and star anise.

 Those additions really make the dish and I don’t recommend skipping them!